Psychosis

 Therapy

-One popular form of therapy is Cognitive Behavioural Therapy (CBT), which is a form of psychotherapy aimed at enhancing your understanding of your experiences and addressing any distressing or troubling thoughts and beliefs you may have.
-It focuses on connecting thoughts, beliefs, feelings, and behaviours.
-CBT provides tools to manage and reduce distress linked to the condition.
+Along with medication, people with psychosis often have therapy to help them understand their condition better.
+One popular form of therapy is Cognitive Behavioural Therapy (CBT), which is a form of psychotherapy aimed at enhancing your understanding of your experiences, as well as addressing any distressing or troubling thoughts and beliefs you may have.

-It’s OK if you’ve been recommended other types of therapy besides CBT, such as Acceptance and Commitment Therapy (ACT), Peer Support, or Compassion Focused Therapy (CFT).
-The decision on which treatment to pursue typically depends on your particular requirements, preferences, and the severity of your symptoms.
+There are other types of therapy such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Peer Support or Compassion Focused Therapy (CFT).
+The decision on which treatment to pursue typically depends on your particular requirements, preferences and the severity of your symptoms.
 In some cases, a combination of therapies and treatments may be suggested to ensure comprehensive care and support for those experiencing psychosis.

 support

 Change Mental Health runs the Hearing Voices service in Tayside and Fife, to support people to live around their voices and other symptoms of psychosis.
-Our support pages share lived experience from our staff and people supported within the service and how we support people to develop strategies when coping with psychosis.
+Our support pages share lived experience from our staff and people supported within the service and how we support people to develop strategies when coping with voices.
 Getting support or medical advice from your GP will make treatment more effective.

 We have more information on hearing voices through our ‘A Guide to Voices and Sensory Disturbances’ resource.